ErProsp/AirLLM-upgraded-for-qwen-3.5-3.6/README.md

 How to use it>

-1. download the folder airllm
+1. click code and then download as .zip
-2. paste it in your site-packages folder Example for Windows: "C:\Users\[username]\AppData\Local\Python\pythoncore-3.14-64\Lib\site-packages"
+2. estract it in your site-packages folder Example for Windows: "C:\Users\[username]\AppData\Local\Python\pythoncore-3.14-64\Lib\site-packages"
 3. if you had arleady installed airllm just delete the old folder or replace it with the new one
 4. in your code you can use it almost like before.
 Example of usage:

-Python
+Python "

 from transformers import AutoTokenizer from airllm import AutoModel